 Scroll down for the recipe card to read the complete instructions.
 The basic steps:

-- Add the sauce and finish cooking the shrimp, 2 more minutes.
+Finish the dish.
+Your final step is to add the sauce to the pan and finish cooking the shrimp, 2 more minutes.
 That’s it!
 Dinner is served.

 How to serve this dish